vaspir/my-repo-infra/README.md

-This repository for infra on language terraform
+This repository for infra on language terraform was created by vasili-spirydzionak